MarkusLange/install_kodi_on_raspbian/README.md

 * sets settingslevel view to expert
 * enables addons from unkown source (e.g. from zip)
 * add polkit rules to the user who runs kodi so you can shut it down from the interface (trixie only)
-* creates advancedsettings to show the temperatue of the pi correctly
+* creates advancedsettings.xml to show the temperatue of the pi correctly
 * installs a webinterface of your choise (Arch, AWXi, Chorus, Chorus2, Hax, PartyMode, Tex) or none
 * preconfigure the addons with kodi-send and json